-If you just want to just cut to the chase, here are some quick recommendations.
+If you just want to just cut to the chase, here are some quick recommendations for some of the best memory cards for Nikon D7500 cameras.

-It’s compatible with both SDHC and SDXC memory cards.
-The technical difference between those two specifications are in the filesystem they’re formatted with, but the practical difference is that cards 32GB and smaller will be labeled SDHC and cards 64GB and larger will be labeled SDXC.
+- It’s compatible with both SDHC and SDXC memory cards.
+The technical difference between those two specifications is in the filesystem they’re formatted with, but the practical difference is that cards 32GB and smaller will be labeled SDHC, and cards 64GB and larger will be labeled SDXC.

 But video works differently–if the buffer were to fill up, there’s no way to slow down the shutter speed to wait for the card to catch up.
 And with bitrates of up to 125 Mbps (megabits per second) in the high-end 4K video modes available on the D7500, that creates a large stream of data that needs to be written to the memory card very quickly.
 And that requires a card with a fast sequential write speed.